GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

 ## Learn more

-You learn more about Guess.js in the following resources:
+To learn more about Guess.js, check out these resources:

 - [Faster Web Navigations with Predictive Prefetching](https://www.youtube.com/watch?v=0jB4YWgAxUo)
 - [Introducing Guess.js - a toolkit for enabling data-driven user-experiences on the Web](https://blog.mgechev.com/2018/05/09/introducing-guess-js-data-driven-user-experiences-web/)